-Boy Scout Troop 334 and Cub Scout Pack 334, based in the Roxborough section of Philadelphia, prepare young men to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and the Scout Law.
-Our fun and exciting programs and outdoor adventures prepare boys in our community for a lifetime of character and leadership.
+Boy Scout Troop 334 and Cub Scout Pack 334, based in the Roxborough section of Philadelphia, prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and the Scout Law.
+Our fun and exciting programs and outdoor adventures prepare the youth in our community for a lifetime of character and leadership.

 It was there when man first walked on the moon.
 And when a president struck a blow to an iron curtain with a single speech.
 It was there when Scouts across the country rallied to provide relief in the wake of Hurricane Katrina.
 For the past 100 years, it has been in the heart of every Scout who ever overcame one of life’s challenges.
 It is the value of being prepared.
 The core of Scouting and a statement that inspires a lifetime of character and service.